privacy-scaling-explorations/zkevm-specs/specs/error_state/ErrorCodeStore.md

 if returned bytecodes' length > `MAXCODESIZE` allowed in evm, it is `MaxCodeSizeExceeded` case.

-in circuit buss mapping side, check these two code store errors in [https://github.com/privacy-scaling-explorations/zkevm-circuits/blob/main/bus-mapping/src/circuit_input_builder/input_state_ref.rs#L1148&L1155] when executing op code is `RETURN` and call context is creating(`call.is_create == true`) at the meanwhile.
+In circuit bus mapping side, check these two code store errors in [here](https://github.com/privacy-scaling-explorations/zkevm-circuits/blob/main/bus-mapping/src/circuit_input_builder/input_state_ref.rs#L1148&L1155) when executing opcode is `RETURN` and call context is creating(`call.is_create == true`) meanwhile.

-even though errors occur in `create` kind op codes, it is special not checking error in executing op code `create` directly.
+Even though errors occur in `CREATE` kind opcodes, it is special not checking error in executing opcode `CREATE` directly.
-circuit implementation take similar strategy, not constrain error directly in create op codes, but in `RETURN` step context. following this way it easy to get the key property state `length` and construct constraint against it.
+Circuit implementation takes similar strategy, not constrain error directly in CREATE opcodes, but in `RETURN` step context.
+Following this way it easy to get the key property state `length` and construct constraints against it.

-overall as following:
+Overall it looks like the following:
-Pop EVM word `offset` and `length` from the stack, then go to `ErrorCodeStore` state when call context is creating & one of the followings occurs:
+- Pop EVM word `offset` and `length` from the stack,
+- Go to `ErrorCodeStore` state when call context is being created & select which one of the followings occurs:

--  storing `length` of bytecodes out of gas
+1. Storing `length` of bytecodes  runs out of gas.
--  `length` of bytecodes exceeds `MAXCODESIZE`
+2.  `length` of bytecodes exceeds `MAXCODESIZE`.

 ### Constraints
 1. `code_store_cost` > gas_left or `length` > `MAXCODESIZE`